Year 9 recommended reading list for teens aged 13-14

 Thief by Malorie Blackman

 A captivating and fast-paced story about Lydia, who is desperate to fit in at a new school.
 When she’s accused of stealing, her life begins to spiral out of control until an unexpected and mind-bending opportunity arises to set things right.
-A real page-turner, with a savage twist ending, this is a great book for class reading or book clubs.
+A real page-turner, with a memorable twist ending, this is a great book for class reading or book clubs.

 Thriller | Diverse